Superior Vena Cava Syndrome

 • Sputum cytology: Collecting and analyzing of mucus from your lungs

-• Biopsy: Removing of tiny bit of a lymph node or tumor to check it for cancer
+• Biopsy: Removing of a tiny bit of a lymph node or tumor to check it for cancer

 • Bronchoscopy: Using a camera on a tube that goes down your throat to look inside your lungs